erg-lang/erg/doc/zh_CN/syntax/type/07_patch.md

 # Patch

 Erg does not allow modification of existing types and classes.
-This means, it is not possible to define additional methods in a class, nor to perform specialization (a language feature that monomorphizes a polymorphically declared type and defines a dedicated method, as in C++).
+This means, it is not possible to define additional 方法 in a class, nor to perform specialization (a language feature that monomorphizes a polymorphically declared type and defines a dedicated method, as in C++).
 However, there are many situations where you may want to add feature to an existing type or class, and there is a function called "patching" that allows you to do this.

 ```python